 \paragraph{Forecast configurations.} We evaluate the model performance at two spatial resolutions: 0.04° (coarse) and 0.01° (fine).
 At both resolutions, we use $256\times256$-pixel input patches.
 For the 0.04° experiments, this corresponds to a $10.24^\circ\times10.24^\circ$ domain that is representative of province-scale regions.
 For the 0.01° experiments, it corresponds to a $2.56^\circ\times2.56^\circ$ domain tailored to high-resolution, city-scale hazards.

-\paragraph{Evaluation Metrics.} We assess forecast skill using a suite of three complementary metrics.
-(1) Detection and localization skill is quantified using the Critical Success Index (CSI) at meteorologically significant reflectivity thresholds (20, 30, 40 and 50~dBZ.
-This metric rewards forecasts that place high-intensity cells close to their observed locations while allowing for small spatial offsets. (ii) Perceptual and structural fidelity is evaluated using the Learned Perceptual Image Patch Similarity (LPIPS) metric with a pre-trained AlexNet backbone, which aligns well with human visual judgment.
-(3) Scale-dependent realism is diagnosed via Power Spectral Density (PSD) analysis.
-By radially averaging the 2D power spectrum of each forecast and observation, perform radial averaging to obtain a 1D spectrum as a function of wavelength, enabling a direct comparison of the energy distribution from convective to mesoscale ranges between forecasts and ground truth.
+\paragraph{Verification metrics.} We assess the forecast quality using three complementary metrics. (i) Event detection and localization are quantified using neighborhood CSI at reflectivity thresholds of 20, 30, 40 and 50~dBZ.
+This metric rewards forecasts that place high-intensity cells close to their observed locations while allowing for small spatial offsets. (ii) Perceptual and structural fidelity are evaluated using the LPIPS metric with a pre-trained AlexNet \cite{krizhevsky2012imagenet} backbone, which correlates well with human visual judgement of image similarity. (iii) Scale-dependent realism is diagnosed using PSD analysis: we compute the 2D power spectrum of each forecast and observation, perform radial averaging to obtain a 1D spectrum as a function of wavelength, and compare spectral slopes and power ratios from convective to mesoscale ranges.

 For a fair comparison with 2D baselines, all three metrics are computed on column-maximum reflectivity fields obtained by applying the same vertical projection to the three-dimensional Nowcast3D forecasts and to the input radar volumes used for the 2D models.